 - (a) A request for a continuance will not be granted as a matter of course.
 Any motion for a continuance may be granted only by the assigned Administrative Law Judge for good cause shown.
-All motions for continuance shall be signed by the party on whose behalf the motion is made. - (b) No continuance of an appeal scheduled for review by the Commission en banc is permitted before the date of an oral argument authorized as provided in 810:10-5-66 without approval of the Commission Chair, or in the absence of the Commission Chair, the Commission Vice Chair.
+All motions for continuance shall be signed by the party on whose behalf the motion is made. - (b) No continuance of an appeal scheduled for review by the Commission en banc is permitted before the date of an oral argument authorized as provided in 810:10-5-66 without approval of the Commission Chair, or in the absence of the Commission Chair, an available Commissioner.
 Continuances requested on the date of the oral argument will be granted only upon a majority vote of the Commission en banc. - (c) Continuances in appeals to the Commission en banc are governed by 810:10-5-66.
+[Added at 31 Ok Reg 468, eff 2-4-14 (emergency); Added at 32 Ok Reg 1461, eff 8-27-15; Amended 35 Ok Reg 2303, eff 9-14-18; Amended eff 9-11-20]